Bigger, Brighter Smiles - Caring for your child's teeth

 Find out how to brush your child's teeth, with Health visitor Penny Lazell.
 She explains how you should brush your child's teeth and the importance of getting into a routine of regular brushing, in this 2-minute YouTube video

-Go to, How do I brush my child's teeth?
-(6 months to 7 years) (NHS)
+Watch the video on YouTube, How do I brush my child's teeth?
+(6 months to 7 years) (NHS).

 Protecting Against Tooth Decay